 We found 3 ear, nose and throat specialists who accept Aetna PPO near Detroit, MI.

-Dr. Ted Schwartzenfeld's areas of specialization are facial plastic surgery and otolaryngic allergy.
+Dr. Ted Schwartzenfeld is a physician who specializes in facial plastic surgery and otolaryngic allergy.
 Clinical interests for Dr. Schwartzenfeld include bell's palsy, eyelid surgery, and bloodless medicine/transfusion-free surgery.
-He honors Cofinity, Blue Cross/Blue Shield, and Viant, as well as other insurance carriers.
-Dr. Schwartzenfeld graduated from Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine.
-For his residency, Dr. Schwartzenfeld trained at St. John Macomb-Oakland Hospital.
-He is affiliated with Detroit Medical Center (DMC), Botsford Hospital, and St. John Macomb-Oakland Hospital.
+His hospital/clinic affiliations include Detroit Medical Center (DMC), Botsford Hospital, and St. John Macomb-Oakland Hospital.
+After attending Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine for medical school, he completed his residency training at St. John Macomb-Oakland Hospital.
+He honors Cofinity, Blue Cross/Blue Shield, Viant, and more.

 Conditions / Treatments